 2. You'll tank your engagement (and overall performance, too).

 Increasing your follower count can actually harm your success on Pinterest since Pinterest's algorithm doesn't just measure follower count — it also measures engagement metrics.

 For instance, let's say you have 100 real followers and 1,000 fake ones.
 You post a pin that is re-pinned 10 times.
 Out of your real followers, that's 10% — an incredibly good engagement number.
 But Pinterest calculates 10 re-pins out of 1,100, which is less than one percent.

 Ultimately, more followers could decrease your engagement metrics, which will make both Pinterest and your real followers believe your content isn't actually that good.

-Finally, buying followers is a bad idea because, simply put, those fake followers will never become real customers.
-You will become much more successful on the platform if you take the time and resources you would've dedicated to buying followers, and use it instead to implement some of the strategies listed above.
+Those fake followers will never become real customers.
+You will become much more successful on the platform if you take the time and resources you would've dedicated to buying followers and use it instead to implement some of the strategies listed above.

-Ultimately, it's critical you work diligently to find and engage with real people -- because only real people can help you figure out what your potential future customers expect and prefer from their online content.
+It's critical you work diligently to find and engage with real people — because only real people can help you figure out what your potential future customers expect and prefer from their online content.